RedoxEngine/Redox-Security-Training/README.md

 - Of confidentiality, integrity, and availability, which is the most important at Redox?
 See lecture 4 for one possible answer.

 # Module 2: Web Application Security
+We make a web app.
+There are very specific and immediate vulnerabilities each developer needs to understand well, and defend against.

 ## [OWASP Top 10](https://www.owasp.org/index.php/Top_10_2013-Top_10)
 - [ ] [Injection](https://www.owasp.org/index.php/Top_10_2013-A1-Injection)
 - [ ] [Broken Authentication and Session_Management](https://www.owasp.org/index.php/Top_10_2013-A2-Broken_Authentication_and_Session_Management)